-This is what God has done through His Son, for all who will believe in Him!
+This is what God has done through His Son for all who will believe in Him once!

-Did you know we get the word scapegoat from the Jewish history of the Day of Atonement?
+We get the very word scapegoat from the Jewish Day of Atonement.
 If you get time, read all of Leviticus 16 and it’s spelled out plainly.
-One ritual during this day required the priest to take two healthy goats and cast lots to decide which one would be the goat for the blood atonement, and the other, the scapegoat atonement.
+One ritual during this day required the priest to take two healthy goats and cast lots to decide which one would be used for the blood atonement, and the other, the scapegoat atonement.